-Any case involving violation of published policies and regulations in this bulletin will be brought to the immediate attention of the Assistant Dean, who will discuss the case with the student, attempting to arrive at a mutually satisfactory conclusion of the matter.
+Any case involving violation of published policies and regulations in this bulletin will be brought to the immediate attention of the Dean of Students or his/her designee, who will discuss the case with the student, attempting to arrive at a mutually satisfactory conclusion of the matter.
 If a satisfactory conclusion is not reached at this point, the student may appeal the case to the Disciplinary Committee.

-The Disciplinary Committee; or a similarly functioning group, is authorized to hear the student appeal and may choose to modify, uphold, or reverse the written recommendations of the Assistant Dean in this case.
-It is important to note that in the chronology of events, the student receives a copy of these recommendations first in his or her initial meeting with the Assistant Dean.
+The Disciplinary Committee; or a similarly functioning group, is authorized to hear the student appeal and may choose to modify, uphold, or reverse the written recommendations of the Dean of Students or his/her designee in this case.
+It is important to note that in the chronology of events, the student receives a copy of these recommendations first in his or her initial meeting with the Dean of Students.
 His or her decision to appeal will be based on disagreement with these recommendations.
-After appeal to the Disciplinary Committee, the Assistant Dean will ensure that the student is granted due process through the following steps:
+After appeal to the Disciplinary Committee, the Dean of Students or his/her designee will ensure that the student is granted due process through the following steps:

-written notice will be provided the student at lease three calendar days in advance of the hearing date.
-Further, the student will be given a list of witnesses and a copy of their statements or complaints, along with other evidence and affidavits which the College intends to submit against the student;

-- 2. the student is permitted to have counsel present at the hearing to advise him or her.
+- written notice will be provided the student at lease three calendar days in advance of the hearing date.
+Further, the student will be given a list of witnesses and a copy of their statements or complaints, along with other evidence and affidavits which the College intends to submit against the student; - 2. the student is permitted to have counsel present at the hearing to advise him or her.
 Attorneys are present in advising capacity only. - the student is permitted to hearing the evidence presented against him or her and will be permitted the opportunity to present his or her own case, his or her own version of the incident, and any exhibits, affidavits, or witnesses on his or her behalf; - 4. a full and complete record of the hearing will be made.
-Unless otherwise specified, a videotaped record will be used; and - 5. the Disciplinary Committee will provide a written decision to the student and the Assistant Dean. - if the student disagrees with the decision of the College Disciplinary Committee, he or she may appeal that decision to the College President.
+Unless otherwise specified, a videotaped record will be used; and

+- 5. the Disciplinary Committee will provide a written decision to the student and the Dean of Students. - if the student disagrees with the decision of the College Disciplinary Committee, he or she may appeal that decision to the College President.
 Each appeal must be submitted in writing.
-A copy of all written documents is Archived on file in the Assistant Dean's office.
+A copy of all written documents is Archived on file in the Dean of Students' office.